Email: firstname.lastname@example.org, Twitter: @vedashastri, Instagram: @shastriveda

-Veda Shastri is a documentary filmmaker, video producer and journalist.
-She is currently a freelance producer for National Geographic Digital.
+Veda Shastri is an independent documentary filmmaker, video producer and immersive journalist.
+She is a contributing producer for Immersive Experiences at National Geographic.